ayaan9618/voting-system-in-C/README.md

 **Limitations:**

-* This is a simplified model for educational purposes only.
+* This is a simplified model for educational purposes and project purpose  only.
 * Does not include security features or advanced functionalities found in real-world voting systems.
 * Relies on static data structures, limiting scalability.